Pacific Southwest, Region 9: Superfund

 - determining the extent of groundwater contamination resulting from Halaco’s waste disposal practices.

-EPA has completed a series of five reports summarizing the results of the testing.
-The five reports, available in the "Documents and Reports" section below, describe testing completed on: 1) The Nature Conservancy (TNC) property to the east and north of the Halaco waste pile, 2) the wetlands and beach to the south of the Halaco Properties, 3) sediments in the Oxnard Industrial Drain (OID) and lagoon, 4) the Halaco properties; and 5) surface water and groundwater at the site.
+Between 2001 and 2013, EPA completed a series of six reports summarizing the results of the testing.
+The reports, available in the "Documents and Reports" section below, describe testing completed on: 1) The Nature Conservancy (TNC) property to the east and north of the Halaco waste pile, 2&3) the wetlands and beach to the south of the Halaco Properties (two reports), 4) sediments in the Oxnard Industrial Drain (OID) and lagoon, 5) the Halaco properties; and 6) surface water and groundwater at the site.
 The reports and transmittal letters include a description of the testing effort, a complete tabular summary of results, figures depicting key results, and a short discussion of the significance of the test results and next steps.

 2011: In June 2011, EPA and its contractors completed a focused field effort to collect data needed to better evaluate risks to birds, fish and other wildlife at the site and identify cleanup levels for contaminated soils and sediments.
 The effort included the collection and analysis of sediment, fish, and insect samples.
-As of March 2012, laboratory analysis of the samples is complete and data analysis is underway.
-The results of this effort are expected in mid-2013.
+Laboratory analysis of the samples is complete and data analysis is underway.
+A report providing the results of this effort is expected in mid-2014.

-2010 - 2013: EPA is evaluating cleanup options for the site, including reuse of the waste materials and excavation of contaminated soils and sediments in less contaminated parts of the site.
-Cleanup is likely to be needed of the smelter property, the waste management area, the Nature Conservancy property, the lagoon area, and the groundwater.
+2010 - 2015: EPA is evaluating cleanup options for contaminated soils, sediments, and groundwater at the site, including reuse of the waste materials and excavation of contaminated soils and sediments in less contaminated parts of the site.
+Cleanup is likely to be needed at the smelter property, the waste management area, the Nature Conservancy property, the lagoon area, and the groundwater.
+The first cleanup proposal is expected in 2015.

 If needed, EPA will implement additional interim measures to control off-site movement of contaminated waste, groundwater, surface water, and air.